Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

 \begin{enumerate}[leftmargin=3.5em] \item[Limit-3] \textit{Natural language description in pseudocode may induce ambiguity in elaboration of code intent and logic.} \end{enumerate}

-Although natural language can depict PL-agnostic code intent and logic, its nature of ambiguity may introduce noise and mislead the code generation step.
-A typical issue observed in the failure cases is the ambiguity of \code{to} and \code{downto} in \code{for} loops.
-Such expressions cannot clarify the inclusion of the border value in the loop.
-The inclusion of the original program (i.e., using {\svpp} strategy) cannot always mitigate the disturbance caused by the ambiguity as well.
-In comparison, a direct translation from the original program does not suffer from such ambiguity-induced issues.
+Although natural language can depict PL-agnostic code intent and logic, its nature of ambiguity may introduce noise and mislead the code generation step. {A typical ambiguity is about the descriptions of loop boundaries using ``to''/``downto'', which cannot clarify the inclusion of border values.
+For example, Qwen32B generated a pseudocode with \code{for i from 0 to length of nums} for the original Rust loop \code{for i in 0..nums.len()}, where the upper border value is excluded.
+When implementing the pseudocode in Go, Qwen32B generated a loop \code{for i:=0; i<=len(nums) \dots} with the upper border value included, resulting in a semantic drift.
+Another common issue is the unclear precedence among arithmetic operations described by natural language descriptions.
+For example, Qwen32B generated a pseudocode using \code{a + integer division of (k - 1) by a - 1} to describe the original Java expression \code{a+(k-1)/a-1}.
+The unclear precedence of addition and subtraction misled Qwen32B to implement \code{a+Math.floor((k-1)/(a-1))} in JavaScript, which drifts from original semantics. } Including original programs (i.e., using {\svpp} strategy) cannot mitigate the disturbance caused by the ambiguity as well.
+In comparison, a direct translation from the original program does not suffer from such ambiguity-induced issues. {This limitation was observed in 17\% of analyzed cases where direct translation outperformed pseudocode-based translation.}